AuthEceSoftEng/sities_documentation/elsa_app_development.md

   - **requirements.txt** The file containing all the python libraries to be imported in your app.py (e.g. requests==2.24.0).
 You can use the python module [pipreqs](https://pypi.org/project/pipreqs/).
 - **Optional files:**
   - **ui folder containing the main.html**  The ui of the application as described above
-  - **commands.txt**  Optional file containing custom voice commands with which the user will be able to start this application.
+  - **voice-commands.txt**  Optional file containing custom voice commands with which the user will be able to start this application.
 By default the application will start if the user says its name.
-Further syntax information is written below
+Further syntax information is written below.
   - **init.conf** The init conf will list the initial parameters in a yaml format, specifying the name and type and placeholder of each parameter. (e.g. as follows)

 ![Screenshot 2020-10-30 105814](https://user-images.githubusercontent.com/5663091/97680102-d4aa0800-1a9e-11eb-8ade-0f0910470a86.png)